-WARREN COUNTY

-Schedule of the County's and Component Unit's Proportionate Share of the Net Pension Liability

-Last 10 Fiscal Years\
+WARREN COUNTY Schedule of the County's Proportionate Share of the Net Pension Liability Last 10 Fiscal Years\

-\ The amounts presented for each fiscal year were determined as of the measurement date of June 30 of the fiscal year presented.
+\ The amounts presented for each fiscal year were determined as of the twelve months ended at the measurement date of June 30 of the fiscal year presented.
 This schedule is presented to illustrate the requirement to show information for 10 years.
 However, GASB Statement No. 68 was implemented for the fiscal year ended September 30, 2015, and, until a full 10 year trend is compiled, the County has only presented information for the years in which information is available.